Jay19102002/Music-Player/README.md

-# Build Music Player app that fetches the stack of music from internal storage
+# Building Music Player app that fetches the stack of music from internal storage